kotabrog/CPP-module/README.md

 - module03
   - ex00: Creating a class (preparation for the next ex)
   - ex01: Inheritance
+  - ex02: Abstract class
+  - ex03: Multiple inheritance

+- module04
+  - ex00: Polymorphism
+  - ex01: Case of having an instance of another class
   - ex02: Inheritance (preparation for the next ex)
-  - ex03: Multiple inheritance
+  - ex03: Interface

 ## Author